-Since we first published this story in the summer, there’s been a recent ruling made by Singapore’s High Court whereby a gay couple were allowed to adopt their five-year-old son conceived through a surrogate in the United States.
-The judgement was a result of a four year battle with the Family Justice Court.
-High Court Chief Justice Menon believes that a child’s welfare should be prioritised over everything else.
+Since we first published this story, there’s been a recent ruling made by Singapore’s High Court whereby a gay couple was allowed to adopt their five-year-old son who was conceived through a surrogate in the United States.
+The judgement was a result of a four-year battle with the Family Justice Court.
+High Court Chief Justice Menon believes a child’s welfare should be prioritised over everything else.
 The future is looking bright for same-sex families in Singapore seeking adoption!

-*names have been changed for the purposes of the article.
+*names have been changed for the purpose of this article.

 Like this story?
 Here’s more we think you’ll enjoy!